Considering moving to Argentina?

-To find out where to pay the fine and how much it currently is, check the official immigration site here.
-At the time of writing, it costs $4,500 pesos if you’ve overstayed for under 2 years.
+As of April 2021, it costs $4,500 pesos if you’ve overstayed for under 2 years.
 It increases if you’ve been in the country for longer than two years.

 If you feel uneasy with the previous two options, consider applying for a prórroga, or extension of your tourist visa for another 90 days.

 Bring your passport, the fee (currently $2,700 pesos) and your visa (passport with stamp) to the immigration office in Retiro (Av.
 Antártida Argentina 1355).

 No appointments are given.
 Show up early (this service is allowed from 8am-2pm, but show up at 8) and allow between 1-4 hours.
-For full information, read the official site here.

 If you’ve overstayed your visa, you cannot apply for a prórroga extension, you’ll have to pay the habilitación de salida (overstay fine, see above).